orangeduck/mpc/README.md

 	mpc_parser_t * parser;
 	MPC_LEX_ACTION(action);
 	int count;
+	struct mpc_lexer_t * self;
+	struct mpc_lexer_pool_t * mpc_lexer_pool;
+	mpc_lexer_t ** mode;
 };

 typedef struct mpc_lexer_t mpc_lexer_t;

 ```
+here it can
+* be named
+* be assigned a parser
-here it can be named, assigned a parser, assigned an action, and a counter for maintaining internals.
+* be assigned an action
+* keep a counter for maintaining internals
+* keep a pointer to itself
+* keep a pointer to the global lexer pool
+* be assigned a mode

-notice that action is a `macro`, these macros have hardcoded internal parameter types and thus cannot be left to the user to know what type is expected, the paramater is used internally by the lexer as a callback for the result of any matching parser expression
+notice that action is a `macro`, these macros have hardcoded internal parameter types and thus cannot be left to the user to know what type is expected, the paramater is used internally by the lexer as a callback for the result of any matching parser expression, and does what mpc_apply cannot do, such as passing additional arguments other than just the output of the result

-currently two macros are provided:
+currently three macros are provided:
 * * *
 ```
 #define MPC_LEX_ACTION(name) int(* name)(mpc_lexer_t*, mpc_result_t*)